KvalheimRacing/Rover_Exploration/writeup_template.md

 optimize time?

-wall higging is a good way to map the map
+wall hugging is a good way to map the map

+if all the pixels in front are black, go around rock or wall.

+if two rocks are near to each other, look at only one rock (standard deviation)

 **The goals / steps of this project are the following:**